-Jump zones shut down during a thunderstorm because it would be insane for people to jump out of an airplane into one, yet Sean MacCormac is poised to leap from 2 miles above central Florida with laser beams of lightning randomly igniting the sky and no way to tell which direction is safe.
-He charges out, feet strapped to his board to surf into a hostile thundercloud at speeds up to 130 mph.
+Jump zones usually shut down during a thunderstorm because it would be insane for people to jump out of an airplane into one, yet Sean MacCormac is poised to leap from 3km above central Florida with laser beams of lightning igniting the sky and with no way of telling which direction is safe.
+He charges out, feet strapped to his board, to surf into a hostile storm cloud at speeds up to 210kph.

 See what happens in the video above.